How do I know if I have a torn rotator cuff?

 If you shoulder hurts, you may have torn your rotator cuff.
 But there are also a lot of other things that can cause your shoulder to hurt such as bursitis, or neck pain that travels to the shoulder.
 If you are having trouble lifting your arm up, then your rotator cuff may be torn.
 But there are some people who have pain when they lift their arms who don’t have rotator cuff tears.
 I know it all sounds confusing, and I’m going to try to explain it.
+Patient education is important to me and the patients I see as an orthopedic surgeon in Colorado Springs.

 What is a rotator cuff?